DAPPER (Data Assimilation for Predicting Productivity of Ecosystems and Regions)

 Thomas, R. Q., E. Brooks, A. Jersild, E. Ward, R. Wynne, T.J.
 Albaugh, H. D. Aldridge, H. E. Burkhart, J-C Domec, T. R. Fox, C. A. Gonzalez-Benecke, A. Noormets, D. A. Sampson, and R. O. Teskey.
 2017.
 Leveraging 35 years of Pinus taeda research in the southeastern US to constrain forest carbon cycle predictions: regional data assimilation using ecosystem experiments.
 Biogeosciences 14: 3525 – 3547 [link]

 Thomas.
 R. Q., A. Jersild, E. Brooks, V. A. Thomas, and R. H. Wynne.
+2018.
 A mid-century ecological forecast with partitioned uncertainty predicts increases in loblolly pine forest productivity.
-In review at Ecological Applications.
+Ecological Applications 28: 1503-1519 [link]

 ACONITE (Analyzing of CarbON Nitrogen Interactions in Terrestrial Ecosystems)

 ACONITE is a simple model of ecosystem C-N cycling and interactions that builds on theory related to plant economics in order to predict key ecosystem properties (leaf area index, leaf C:N, N fixation, and plant C use efficiency).
 Developed by research group and Mat Williams at the University of Edinburgh.

 Please contact us for more information about the model and model code.
 A github site for the model is pending.